 News media relations

-If you are with the news media, contact Assistant Director of Communications and Marketing Jodi H. Beyeler for general campus news inquiries (Contact Assistant Athletic Director for Communication Josh Gleason for athletic news inquiries).
+If you are with the news media, contact Campus News Bureau Coordinator Brian Yoder Schlabach for general campus news inquiries or to request to receive Goshen College news releases.
+Contact Assistant Athletic Director for Communication Josh Gleason for athletic news inquiries.

 A key role of the Communications and Marketing Office is overseeing news media relations.
 We produce and provide stories about Goshen College and work to publicize them through the news media and online information sources, thus increasing Goshen’s visibility.